List of museums in West Texas

 The list of museums in West Texas encompasses museums defined for this context as institutions (including nonprofit organizations, government entities, and private businesses) that collect and care for objects of cultural, artistic, scientific, or historical interest and make their collections or related exhibits available for public viewing.
+Included are nonprofit art galleries and exhibit spaces.
 Museums that exist only in cyberspace (i.e., virtual museums) are not included.
-Also included are nonprofit art galleries and exhibit spaces.